kenduraghav/react-tutorials/log.md

 Again I have worked on Markdown / Asciidoc preview component.
 Invoking REST Api using SparkJava and returns asciidoctor output and rendered using React.

 **Thoughts** Feeling good and at same time sleepy.
 More way to go.

+## Day 14:

+Skipped due to restless night on previous day.
+Took a break.

+## Day 15:

+Took React challenges on freeCodeCamp and completed the basics of ReactJS.
+Learned about callbacks

+**Thoughts** Learned about different aspects and key concepts of React.
+React challenges is the easier way to learn the concepts.